d4rkc0d3r/d4rkAvatarOptimizer/README.md

   * [Poiyomi Toon](https://github.com/poiyomi/PoiyomiToonShader)
   * [Silent Crosstone](https://gitlab.com/s-ilent/SCSS)
   * [ACLS](https://booth.pm/ja/items/1779615)
-* Use the "Basic" preset which causes the optimizer to not touch the shaders at all.
+* Use the "Standard" preset which causes the optimizer to not touch the shaders at all.
 * Use the "Exclusions" foldout to manually only exclude meshes from optimization that are broken.

 If you are a shader author you can read the [Guidelines for Shader Authors](./Documentation~/ForShaderAuthors.md) document to make your shaders compatible with the optimizer.